andrewthamcc/marcherunner-remix/README.md

 # MarcheRunner 2.1

-A web application to help with weekly shopping trips
+A web application to help with weekly shopping trips - built with Remix

 ## Description